 Ehlo wrinkled his face.
 “Why did you talk to the reporters?”

 “I didn’t mean to,” Eddie said.
 “They were crowding Janine too much.
-I just thought I clarified it to them that I was there too and nothing happened between you two.
+I just thought I clarified it to them that I was there too, and nothing happened between you two.
 I didn’t know it was going to turn out like that.”

 Ehlo clutched his head again—although Eddie couldn’t see him.
 Angela took that time to slip a hand into his again.
 “You know what?
 Stop talking to them.
 I don’t care how bad they are.
 In fact, all of you, stop going out for now.
-If you want the current news cycle to end as soon as possible, avoid them at all cost.
+If you want the current news cycle to end as soon as possible, avoid them at all costs.
 They’re baiting you, don’t fall for it.”